 As a realtor, you know that being found by homebuyers is important.
 You’ve probably established a presence online or in your local community, and now you want to grow your business.
 Is online marketing the the solution?
-If you’re considering hiring a company that offers Internet marketing services for Realtors, we recommend that you read this page before you get started.
+Yes.

-The centerpiece of your Internet marketing strategy, as a realtor, should be your website.
+The centerpiece of your real estate online marketing strategy should be your website.
 How else are people going to find you, after all?
 A great website can encourage potential homebuyers to pick you as their realtor, and will help you rank better for local search terms.

 Most people are going to visit your site for listings of homes that you are selling.
 Keep these listings up to date with photos and plenty of information, including the address, school district, and a way to contact you with questions or a request to visit the home.
 Make sure that this crucial section is easy to browse and loads quickly.

 Your entire site should be responsive and as speedy as possible.
 The faster your pages load, the less likely you are to lose impatient visitors who aren’t willing to wait for the information.
 You should also take care to make your site navigation as uncluttered and clear as possible, which can be a big help in keeping users on the site.
 A confused buyer is likely to go elsewhere without ever contacting you.

 Finally, make absolutely sure your contact information is both easy to find and use.
 If your phone number and email address can’t be found in just a few seconds, you risk losing out on valuable business.
 Listing your location and contact information will also help you show up in searches for specific local terms.